 TURNSTILES & ENTRY

 - THE MORRISONS FAMILY STAND (WEST): Turnstiles W3-W15, which can be located in the Directors’ car park either side of the glass doors to the banqueting suites, which can be accessed from Valley Parade or Burlington Street.
-The turnstiles will give access to season tickets and match tickets only.
 The late gate (open until half-time) will be W3, which is the turnstile nearest to Valley Parade.
 Supporters in wheelchairs can gain access to The Morrisons Family Stand (West) via Gate WD on Valley Parade - or via The Yorkshire Payments 1911 Main Reception, using the lift.

 - THE KOP (NORTH): There are two locations to gain entry to The Kop: behind the stand or from Midland Road.
 Turnstiles N1-N8 (four near to the box office and four near to the Bantams Bar entrance) are situated behind The Kop.
-The turnstiles will give access to season tickets and match tickets ONLY.
 The late gate (open until half-time) will be N1.
 Supporters in wheelchairs can gain access to The Kop through the One In A Million school compound and then through Gate ND.
 In addition, supporters can also gain entry to both levels of The Kop from Midland Road, using turnstiles N12-N14.
-The turnstiles will give access to season tickets and match tickets only.
 There will be no late gate for The Kop on Midland Road; N1 behind the Kop will remain open until half-time.
 Supporters in wheelchairs cannot access The Kop from Midland Road, and are asked to enter the stadium through the One In A Million school compound and then through Gate ND.

 - AWAY SUPPORTERS: Away supporters can gain access to The Bradford Lifts Stand Blocks F and G using turnstiles on Midland Road (closest to The TL Dallas Stand).
 Please enter through E8, E9, E10, E11 or E12 - with E12 staying open until half-time.